Sanjaykrishna1712/React-todo/README.md

 # React-todo
-It is the basic todo appilication fully responsive.
+It is the basic todo appilication fully responsive using reactjs.